My authentic Spanish sangria recipe is the best and easiest sangria recipe that exists. Make sangria the Spanish way with my tips!

 - 1 cinnamon stick

-- 1 green apple optional
+- 1 green apple cut in chunks (optional)

-- 2 peaches or apricots optional
+- 2 peaches or apricots cut in chunks (optional)

 Instructions